 Vienna is, of course, a city of music, with more orchestras and concerts than Emperor Franz Joseph had titles (and he had a lot of titles).
 Even so, June offers up a few particularly excellent opportunities…

-- The Donauinselfest (scheduled for June 23rd to 25th) is a three-day festival held on the Danube that features multiple stages and hundreds of hours of music from rock to rap and all things in-between.
+- The Donauinselfest (June 23rd to 25th) is a three-day festival held on the Danube that features multiple stages and hundreds of hours of music from rock to rap and all things in-between.
 And it’s free, too

-- If jazz is more your thing, then the Vienna Jazz Festival (next dates TBA) attracts some of the very best performers from around the world.
+- If jazz is more your thing, then the Vienna Jazz Festival (skipping summer 2023, though) attracts some of the very best performers from around the world.
 The list of alumni reads like a who’s who of jazz history

-- A notable free open-air concert is the world-famous summer night concert (planned for June 8th in 2023) from the Wiener Philharmoniker in the glorious landscaped grounds of Schönbrunn Palace.
+- A notable free open-air concert is the world-famous summer night concert (June 8th in 2023) from the Wiener Philharmoniker in the glorious landscaped grounds of Schönbrunn Palace.
 I’ve written about my experience at the last one.

 - Music also features strongly during the Long Night of the Churches (June 2nd).
 Numerous Christian institutions open their doors to visitors with an evening of events ranging from organ recitals to rooftop tours